amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 ## First-person Pronominal Roots

-As already mentioned in the discussion on [second-person pronominal roots](#second-person-pronominal-roots), it is to be noted that the discussion of the first-personal pronominal forms is but a continuation of the discussion of the second-person pronominal forms.
+As already mentioned in the section on [second-person pronominal roots](#second-person-pronominal-roots), it is to be noted that the discussion of the first-personal pronominal forms is but a continuation of the discussion of the second-person pronominal forms.